nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_09_Debut-game_create_Laser.md

 ## 🟤 4.
 Test the implementation to verify that lasers are firing correctly and enhance gameplay.

 - check that you are inside your `.venv` and its activated, then run the code, move left right top bottom and use the space bar simultaniously

+### 🟧 Output

+-  - The player is unable to fire lasers continuously

+- - - Players must wait 2 seconds between shots, promoting strategic timing and balanced gameplay by preventing rapid fire.